taustation-fan/taustation-fan.github.io/README.md

 In most cases, the potential rewards depends on the station level.
 For example on Taungoo Station (level 5), the stats boost tends to be on the order of 0.02, while you get something closer to 0.04 on Yards of Gadani (level 10).
+The stat bonus also depends on the station.
+For instance, on Hopkins' Legacy the stat bonus is always for Strength, while on Yards of Gadani it is for Social, Strength and Stamina.
+See the [Taustation wiki](http://taustation.wikidot.com/discreet-work) for more details.

-Completing discreet work also improves your reputation with the affiliation of the government that controls the current station, which in turn leads to shorter Brig times when you get caught doing something illegal, and to some vendor discounts.
+Completing discreet work also improves your [reputation](#reputation) with the affiliation of the government that controls the current station, which in turn leads to shorter Brig times when you get caught doing something illegal, and to some vendor discounts.